 Measurements of a box

-The first step in learning how to measure a box is getting familiar with the dimensions of a box.
 Box dimensions are a critical part of any package as the dimensions of a box have an impact on what materials are needed to be used, the cost of production, shipping, etc…

 The three main dimensions by which boxes are measured include length, width, and depth.
-Measurement of a box is easy and it can be done with basic mathematical knowledge.

 The Three Dimensions of a Box